 A camera mechanism that opens and closes for a chosen period of time, allowing light to pass through to a camera’s film or sensor and record images.
 Shutter speed is one aspect of the exposure triangle that determines how much light will enter the camera for a given exposure.

 A semi-automatic shooting mode in which the photographer chooses the shutter speed and the camera chooses the aperture size to arrive at the correct exposure.
-This shooting mode is used when a photographer wants to have control over whether or not they want motion blur in their photos and the lighting conditions are changing frequently.
+Shutter priority mode is used when a photographer wants to have control over whether or not they want motion blur in their photos and the lighting conditions are changing frequently.

 Acronym for Single Lens Reflex.
 These cameras utilize a mirror and prism mechanism to show the photographer a depiction of what the lens is taking in.